Annapurna Circuit Trek Attraction

 Tilicho Lake’s major attraction is the majestic mountain peaks surrounding it.
 You can see the mesmerizing view of Annapurna, Tilicho Peak, and Gangapurna from Tilicho Lake.
 After exploring Tilicho Lake, you’ll return to Yak Kharka via Khangsar and continue to Thorung La pass.

-The Annapurna Circuit trek is well known for the spectacular views of some of the world’s highest mountains.
-From the beginning of your journey to the end, you’ll be amazed by the snow-capped mountain peaks in each trek step.
+The Annapurna Circuit trek is renowned for its spectacular views of some of the world’s highest mountains.
+From the beginning of your journey to the end, you’ll be amazed by the snow-capped mountain peaks at every step of your trek.

 All the views you can see along the way from Pisang can be seen from Manang village, but from a closer view.
-Likewise, the same views, including Annapurna II and III, Gangapurna (7,455 m/24,459 ft), Tilicho Peak (7134m/23405ft), and Chulu West (6419m/21059ft), are seen along the way to Yak Kharka.
-However, between Yak Kharka and Thorung Phedi, you’ll see arid landscapes and hiking over the clip.
+Likewise, the same views, including Annapurna II and III, Gangapurna (7,455 m/24,459 ft), Tilicho Peak (7,134 m/23,405 ft), and Chulu West (6,419 m/21,059 ft), are seen along the way to Yak Kharka.
+However, between Yak Kharka and Thorung Phedi, you’ll see arid landscapes and hike over the cliff.

 While walking through the trail from Thorung Phedi to Thorong La Pass, you’ll get the best view of Thorong Peak ( 6,144 m/20157ft) and other mountain ranges.
 As you get to the top of Thorong La, views of Mount Dhaulagiri (8,167m /26,795 ft), Tukuche Peak, and different faces of the mountain range seen earlier are magnificent.
 Descending through Thorong La Pass, you’ll get to Muktinath.

 Along the way to Muktinath, Annapurna I (8,091 m/26,545 ft) and Mount Dhaulagiri (8,167m /26,795 ft) accompany you.
-From Muktinath, saying goodbye to all the magnificent views from Annapurna Circuit, you’ll descend and drive to Pokhara via a gravel road.
+From Muktinath, you’ll say goodbye to the magnificent views of the Annapurna Circuit and descend to drive to Pokhara via a gravel road.

 Annapurna Anticlockwise Trekking